eosnetworkfoundation/docs/docs/50_eos-evm/30_compatibility/10_evm-compatibility.md

 EOS EVM is fully compatible with the Ethereum EVM specification, including all precompiles and opcodes.
 However, there are some key EOS EVM differences:

+## Nested Call Limit

+Due to a limitation in the EOS EVM Contract, EOS EVM currently supports a maximum of five (5) nested calls.
+The EOS EVM team will keep optimizing designs to increase this number.

 ## Precompiles

 EOS EVM supports all precompiles supported by Ethereum, with the following provisions: